WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 If you get asked a particularly complicated question, consider writing it down before you answer.
 This will give you a little time in which to start thinking about your response, and also gives you something to check back on if you feel like you're not really answering the question.
 It's very common for people to give a really interesting anecdote in response to a question and then forget why - and they always look uncomfortable when they have to ask "sorry, what was the question?"

 Remember that you can pause to think!
-Don't be afraid to say "let me have a think about that for a second..." before giving your answer if it helps you.
-If you're trying to work out which of your examples is the best one to give - it's okay to say that, too: "I've had a couple of times where that's happened, I'm just trying to work out which is the most relevant here...." is totally fine.
+Don’t be afraid to say “let me have a think about that for a second…” before giving your answer if it helps you.
+If you’re trying to work out which of your examples is the best one to give - it’s okay to say that, too: “I’ve had a couple of times where that’s happened, I’m just trying to work out which is the most relevant here….” is totally fine, and buys you some time if you're nervous.

 Finally, but possibly most importantly, don't be afraid to say, "I don't know".
 If you don't know the answer to a question then don't attempt to bluff your way out of it.
 A career in technology is really a career in learning; you should remember that you won't learn things from other people if you pretend that you already know.
 This advice goes for all times, not just interviews, but it's especially important in interviews because it's so very obvious in this setting when people try to bluff.